 Although the coronavirus has impacted the real estate industry in unprecedented and unpredictable ways, you should know it’s still possible to buy and sell a home right now.

-By applying strategic thinking, leveraging your creativity, and working with the right realtor, you can achieve the outcome you desire.
+By applying strategic thinking, leveraging your creativity, and working with the right realtor, you can achieve the desired outcome.

-Let’s explore five tips to buy a home and five tips to sell a home during COVID-19.
+Let’s explore five tips to buy a home and five tips for selling a home during COVID-19.

 Buying a home

 It’s wise to meet with several real estate agents using a web conferencing tool like Zoom, Google Hangouts, or WebEx, among others.

 You can discover whether you have rapport, you feel comfortable with them, and you trust they understand your expectations in a home — all from a safe distance.